matopher/blog/source/_posts/marketing-roi.md

 It's not a coincidence: world-class marketing and sales teams set measurable goals to clarify their purpose and direction.
 It aligns their team members into a formidable force.

-Suddenly, you'll stop grasping in the dark at every "growth hack" and new platform that drifts your way because you have a battle-tested system for measuring your team's true effectiveness.
+Suddenly, you'll stop grasping in the 600 at every "growth hack" and new platform that drifts your way because you have a battle-tested system for measuring your team's true effectiveness.

 Facing the hard facts of your business may not come naturally - but it doesn't matter.
 You'll be permanently hooked when you realize the compounding effects of a team rallied around goal-based performance.